Graphixa/Winforge/README.md

 # About
-Winforge is a tool that can automate Windows system configuration for deployment using a TOML-based configuration files.
+Winforge is a tool that can automate Windows system configuration for deployment using a YAML-based configuration files.

 ## Overview
-This PowerShell script automates the configuration of a Windows system using parameters specified in an INI file.
+This PowerShell script automates the configuration of a Windows system using parameters specified in an YAML file.
 It supports a wide range of configuration options, including:
 - Setting the computer name,
 - Locale,
 - Timezone,